-The Tube handles up to 4 million passenger journeys per day.
-At peak times, there are more than 538 trains whizzing around the Capital.
-More than 1.3 billion passenger journeys were made on the Tube in 2015/16.
+The Tube handles up to 4.8 million passenger journeys per day.
+At peak times, there are more than 543 trains whizzing around the Capital.

 More people than ever are using the Tube, with more trains running than at any time in its history.